 - Capability.
 To successfully pull off a scheme, the employee has to have the patience, access and knowledge to succeed.

-Some red flags to look out for include:
+Red flags to look out for

-- Employees who don't use their sick or vacation days, frequently stay late or work on the weekends.
+An employee is being secretive.
 If one of your employees is extremely reluctant to share their processes or to have someone review their work, that could be a sign of fraud.

 You've receive frequent tips or complaints about a certain employee.
 This might seem obvious, but according to the ACFE, 29% of fraud in businesses with fewer than 100 employees is detected as a result of tips.